Childbirth in South Korea: Postnatal care center: san-hu-jo-ri center (산후조리원)

 Postpartum care is the act of stabilizing the bodies of mothers who have undergone pregnancy and childbirth to recover.
 However, this is a term referring to the period of rest after all diseases, and Korea's postnatal care culture exists as a separate item called 'san-hu-jo-ri.'

 The postnatal care center first appeared in Korea in 1997.

 Traditionally, women did postpartum care at home.
 However, as more women entered society, they could not afford postnatal care at home, and they needed someone to take care of their mothers by becoming a nuclear family, which led to the emergence of postnatal care centers.
 In particular, the government did not have the policy to support childbirth in those days, and the economic power of households has declined since a bailout request to IMF in 2007, causing a huge burden on individuals for childbirth.

 The postpartum care center's legal standards were finalized in 2009 in the revised Maternal Health Act, and the postpartum care center industry grew significantly.
 According to the 2018 fertility survey released by the Korea Institute for Health and Social Affairs, 75.1 percent of women use postpartum care centers after giving birth.

-At the postnatal care center, the mother prepares to return to her daily life by taking a rest, learning what she has to do as a parent, such as breastfeeding, how to deal with newborn babies, and learning yoga to correct her broken body due to childbirth.
+At the postnatal care center, the mother prepares to return to her daily life by taking a rest, learning what she has to do as a parent, such as breastfeeding, how to deal with newborn babies, and learning yoga to care for her body after childbirth.
 In addition, postpartum care centers are tasked with sleeping, bathing, and checking the mother's health care.

 The postpartum care center owned by the Korean government was 1.9 million won as of 2016, and the national average postpartum care center charge was 2.47 million won as of June 2018, announced by the Ministry of Health and Welfare.